 From the synthetic tracksuit we slowly moved on to the iconic gray-melange sweatpants that turned out to be equally democratic: young, old, white, black: everyone fell in love with the now good old sweatpants.

-We also don’t want to withhold the combination that Ronald Reagan thought he could afford.
-Image marketing was still an unexplored area, shall we say :)
+Speaking of which...
+We can't not show you the combination that Ronald Reagan thought he could pull off.
+Image marketing was still an unexplored area, so to say :)

-And the last little thing that we don't want to keep from you: Juicy Couture.
+And another little thing we also can't help but mention: Juicy Couture.
 You probably remember them, something like that is not easy to delete from your memory.
 Velvet in candy colors, bold bold letters on the bottom, and rhinestones.
 A lot of rhinestones.
 Britney S, Paris H, J-lo: they just couldn't get enough of it.
 Maybe that triggered Karl Lagerfeld to make this hilarious comment: “Sweatpants are a sign of defeat.
-You lost control of your life, so you bought some sweatpants. ” We can't ask him anymore, but we agree to disagree …
+You lost control of your life, so you bought some sweatpants.”
+We can't start that debate anymore, but we agree to disagree…

 THE APARTMENT PANTS

-You see, all in all it has taken quite a journey for the sweatpants to become what the sweatpants are today. butt eh ... what are they now?
+All in all it has taken quite a journey for the sweatpants to become what they are today. butt eh ... what exactly are they now?

 Actually, Jennifer Anniston gave the right description in the series Friends.
 She called today's version 'The apartment pants'.
 Comfortable pants that have become an essential part of your interior.
 Lovely to wear indoors.

 Whatever you call them: house pants, joggers, lounge pants or - our favorite after all - apartment pants: they belong to life as we know it.
-Maybe even more now than before Corona.
+Maybe even more now than before Covid.

 Finally, we let you enjoy the fine specimens that we have included in the collection from Plein Publique.
 Knitted merino wool beauties with a flattering straight leg: they have a great fit, are nice and warm and also provide extra style points.
 Upgrade them with a chic blouse and blazer, or combine them with a sweater with trendy puff sleeves.
-Self-care 2020?
+Self-care for the rest of the year?
 You're all set!